webarch-coop/ansible-role-docker/README.md

 ansible-galaxy install -r requirements.yml --force -p roles
 ```

-Where the `requirements.yml` file contains:
+Where the `requirements.yml` file, in the repo you want to pull this role into, contains:

 ```yml
 ---